arista-netdevops-community/cvp-in-gcp/README.md

 The first run should use the parameter `-target module.cvp_cluster` so that only the cluster creation takes place, ignoring the provisioning part.
 Once the cluster is running the parameter shouldn't be used anymore, and subsequent runs will both adjust cluster settings and do all necessary provisioning steps.

 ###  3.2. <a name='Variables'></a>Variables
-Mandatory variables will be asked at runtime unless specified on the command line or using a [.tfvars file](terraform-tfvars)
+Mandatory variables will be asked at runtime unless specified on the command line or using a [.tfvars file](terraform-tfvars), which is recommended in most cases.

 ####  3.2.1. <a name='Mandatory'></a>Mandatory
 - **gcp_project_id**: The name of the GCP Project where all resources will be launched.
 May also be obtained from the `GOOGLE_PROJECT` environment variable.